Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: Conclusion and Future Work

 In this work, we introduced ALIGNED, a novel end-to-end framework that achieves balanced neuro-symbolic alignment and knowledge refinement for predicting genetic perturbation.
 Importantly, our work not only enhances transparency about the biological relationships behind predictions but also enables the evolution of biological knowledge from large-scale datasets, advancing beyond current black-box approaches.

 While we acknowledge the limitations in our regulatory network modelling, alternative methods \citep{covert_grn_2004,stoll_maboss_2017,abou-jaoude_logical_2016} face significant scalability issues.
 Future work could explore differentiable models \citep{faure_amn_2023} and refine them with experimental data.
-Furthermore, ALIGNED can be extended to different biological tasks by leveraging other prior knowledge, such as protein-protein interaction networks \citep{rodriguez-mier_unifying_2025} and metabolic networks \citep{faure_amn_2023}.
+Furthermore, the ALIGNED framework only assumes the availability of a neural predictor and a symbolic component with consistency measurement.
+Therefore, ALIGNED can be extended to different biological tasks by leveraging other prior knowledge, such as protein-protein interaction networks \citep{rodriguez-mier_unifying_2025} and metabolic networks \citep{faure_amn_2023}.